-We thank the following for their interest and support in this project: Joseph Thomas (Tasman District Council), Dr. Karen Shearer (Cawthron), Brenda Clapp (Tasman District Council), and land owners for access to the sites for the pilot scale sampling.
+We thank the following for their interest and support in this project: Joseph Thomas (Tasman District Council), Karen Shearer (Cawthron), Tasman District Council Environmental Monitoring Staff, and land owners for access to the sites for the pilot scale sampling.

+We thank ESR technical staff with assistance in field sampling and establishing methods.
 We also would like to thank Murray Close (ESR) for reviewing the report.

-This report was supported by Ministry for Business Industry and Employment (MBIE) Envirolink Medium grant (1861-TSDC143) and the sampling was supported by SSIF Pioneer funding (ESR).
+The original report was supported by Ministry for Business Industry and Employment (MBIE) Envirolink Medium grant (1861-TSDC143) and the sampling was supported by SSIF Pioneer funding (ESR).
+The updated report has been funded jointly through MBIE Envirolink Small grant and ESR SSIF funding.
 The authors are grateful for this support.